emacs18/elpa-packages/el-search-readme.txt

 - Emacs bug#30132: 27.0.50; "scan-sexps and ##": Occurrences of the
   syntax "##" (a syntax for an interned symbol whose name is the empty string) can lead to errors while searching.

-- In *El Occur* buffers, when there are adjacent or nested matches, the movement commands (el-search-occur-previous-match, el-search-occur-next-match aka n and p) may skip matches, and the shown match count can be inaccurate.

 TODO: